Program Staff, Trainers, and Speakers

-The Interfaith Civic Leadership Academy is led by ICNY program staff:
+The Interfaith Civic Leadership Academy is led by ICNY’s program staff:

 Dr. Henry Goldschmidt is ICNY’s Director of Programs, and co-director of the ICLA.
 Henry is a cultural anthropologist, community educator, interfaith organizer, and scholar of religion.
 In his work at ICNY, he creates and facilitates programs for religious and civic leaders, K-12 teachers, social workers, and others.
 Henry received his Ph.D. in anthropology from the University of California at Santa Cruz, and taught religious studies and cultural anthropology at Wesleyan University and elsewhere before joining the ICNY staff in 2010.
 He is the author of Race and Religion among the Chosen Peoples of Crown Heights, as well as other scholarly and popular publications on American religious diversity and K-12 religious studies pedagogy.
 He is a life-long, fanatic New Yorker, and lives in Brooklyn with his wife and children.

-Some ICLA workshops are led by expert trainers from leading nonprofits, including:
+Some workshops are led by trainers from path-breaking nonprofits, including:

 Coro New York Leadership Center is NYC’s premier leadership training organization.
 For students and executives, activists and entrepreneurs who want to learn how New York City works so that they can make it better, Coro delivers the skills, knowledge, and network to lead change.
-Participants become leaders and influencers, developing innovative solutions to public issues, incorporating different points of view in their decision-making, and inspiring others to lead change.
+Participants become leaders and influencers, developing innovative solutions to public issues, and inspiring others to lead change.

-Metro IAF New York is a local affiliate of the Industrial Areas Foundation, the path-breaking community organizing network founded in 1940 by Saul Alinsky and others.
+Metro IAF New York is a local affiliate of the Industrial Areas Foundation, the community organizing network founded in 1940 by Saul Alinsky and others.
 Since 1979, Metro IAF has been organizing to improve our city and region – holding public and private sector leaders accountable to deliver results for the people of New York.
-Metro IAF is made up of seven independent organizations, each of which is composed dues paying member institutions, including congregations and non-profit organizations.
-These organizations work independently to improve their neighborhoods, and work collectively to improve the City.
+Metro IAF’s member institutions work independently to improve their neighborhoods, and work collectively to improve the City.

-Other workshops feature panel discussions with diverse religious leaders, social activists, and civic officials.
-Past panels have included speakers from the following agencies and organizations:
+Some workshops feature conversations with diverse religious and civic leaders.
+Past panels have included speakers from:

 Sadhana: Coalition of Progressive Hindus